QualiSystems/Ixia-IxNetworkController-Shell/README.md

 	or

-	* Modify the 1G category(s) in the shell project’s configuration files to add a new category(s).
+	* Modify the 1G category(s) in the shell projectâ€™s configuration files to add a new category(s).
 See [Associating categories to 1st Gen Service Shells](https://devguide.quali.com/reference/9.0.0/associating-service-categories.html).

-2. Associate the shell’s service category to a domain.
+2. Associate the shellâ€™s service category to a domain.
 	1. In the **Manage** dashboard, click **Categories** from the left sidebar, or **Domains** if you are a domain admin.

 	2. Select **Services Categories**.